 One of the following nights the Mother of the Lord appeared to him in a vision telling him to build on the site of the finding a sacred church in her name and to rebuild the damaged Monastery.
 At the same time she pointed out the place where he had to dig to ensure the finances required for the building.
 The Saint obeyed and digging there where the Theotokos showed him he discovered some hidden treasure.
-Having the certainty of the presence of the grace of the Mother of God he secured the necessary permission from the Turkish authorities, and he built the sacred church encircled by cells.
+Having the certainty of the presence of the grace of the Mother of God he secured the necessary permission from the Turkish authorities, and he built the sacred church encircled by cells [in 1855].
 Having received the Angelic Schema, he was renamed Meletios and he settled there struggling with excessive zeal in the good fight of the monastic state.

 For his excessive virtues and the purity of his state the Bishop of the land ordained him a Deacon then a Presbyter, commissioning him to serve in spiritual fatherhood and installing him Abbot of the reestablished Monastery.
 His reputation expanded throughout the island and many visited him to confess their sins and hear his spiritual admonitions.
 Frequently he would himself visit the villages of the island to liturgize, confess the residents, and to establish them in the true faith and works of piety and enhance their morale in the trials that existed during slavery.
 Having grace from God, by prayer he healed the sick and liberated many demon possessed from the influence of unclean spirits.
 He had the virtue of almsgiving most and no one who came to him seeking relief left without receiving what they needed.
 He gave hospitality to visitors with an abrahamic disposition and accepted into his Monastery those persecuted by the Ottomans offering them refuge and protection.
 He strongly urged Christians to remain steadfast in the faith of their fathers and live according to the word of God.